Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Comparison to N-body Simulations

 \subsection{Fits at Fixed Cosmology}

-Figure~\ref{fig:fit_logM_12.5_13.0} shows fits to the first three pairwise velocity moments $P, v, \sigma^2$ in our fiducial mass range at redshifts $z=0.1$ and $z=1.1$.
+Figure~\ref{fig:fit_logM_12.5_13.0} shows fits to the first three redshift-space pairwise velocity moments $P_s, v_s, \sigma^2_s$ in our fiducial mass range at redshifts $z=0.1$ and $z=1.1$.
 These fits were performed using only the auto-correlations of each spectrum rather than the full (disconnected) covariance---we will return to fits using the full covariance in the next subsection.
-Qualitatively we find that both EPT and LPT are able to produce good fits to the data, though their is some evidence that the LPT fits perform slightly worse at the lower redshift $z = 0.1$, sacrificing the goodness of fit at large scales to compensate at higher $k$ when fit over the same range of scales.
-Unsurprisingly, both EFTs are able to better fit the data at higher redshift --- we find a qualitatively good fit for the halos at $z = 1.1$ out to $k_{\rm max} = 0.20\ h \text{Mpc}^{-1}$, with higher multipoles ($P_{2,4}, v_3, \sigma^2_2$) fit out to a slightly smaller $k_{\rm max} = 0.15\ h \text{Mpc}^{-1}$, compared to best-fit ranges of $k_{\rm max} = 0.15\ h \text{Mpc}^{-1}$ and $0.125\ h \text{Mpc}^{-1}$ for halos at $z = 0.1$.
-Also notable is that LPT slightly better fits the octopole of the first moment $v_3$, while EPT better matches the quadrupole of the second moment $\sigma^2_2$: the latter phenomenon was observed already in real space in ref.~\cite{Chen20}, while the former is quite noticeable at both redshifts shown.
-However, we caution that the discreteness effects in $v_3$, as well as other higher multipoles like the power spectrum hexadecapole $P_4$ and to some extent $\sigma^2_2$, are significantly larger than the statistical error for the mean of the 25 boxes shown, which complicates a more detailed interpretation of goodness of fit for these statistics.
+Qualitatively we find that both EPT and LPT are able to produce good fits to the data, though there is some evidence that the LPT fits perform slightly worse at the lower redshift $z = 0.1$, sacrificing the goodness of fit at large scales to compensate at higher $k$ when fit over the same range of scales.
+Unsurprisingly, both EFTs are able to better fit the data at higher redshift --- we find a qualitatively good fit for the halos at $z = 1.1$ out to $k_{\rm max} = 0.20\ h \text{Mpc}^{-1}$, with higher multipoles ($P_{s,2,4}, v_{s,3}, \sigma^2_{s,2}$) fit out to a slightly smaller $k_{\rm max} = 0.15\ h \text{Mpc}^{-1}$, compared to best-fit ranges of $k_{\rm max} = 0.15\ h \text{Mpc}^{-1}$ and $0.125\ h \text{Mpc}^{-1}$ for halos at $z = 0.1$.
+Also notable is that LPT slightly better fits the octopole of the first moment $v_{s,3}$, while EPT better matches the quadrupole of the second moment $\sigma^2_{s,2}$: the latter phenomenon was observed already in real space in ref.~\cite{Chen20}, while the former is quite noticeable at both redshifts shown.
+Since the EPT and LPT predictions shown differ only at 2-loop order or higher, the difference between these two formalisms should be taken as an indicator of a larger theoretical uncertainty for these two statistics.
+However, we caution that the discreteness effects in $v_{s,3}$, as well as other higher multipoles like the power spectrum hexadecapole $P_{s,4}$ and to some extent $\sigma^2_{s,2}$, are significantly larger than the statistical error for the mean of the 25 boxes shown, which complicates a more detailed interpretation of goodness of fit for these statistics.
 This issue can be corrected for by accounting for discreteness effects in our theory predictions; however, since the signal associated with the most-affected spectra is rather weak, we will not pursue this avenue here and instead simply remove these spectra from our fits with the full covariance below.